anupam-kumar-krishnan/Namaste-React/02 Igniting Our App/Episode 02 Part 01 - Igniting Our App.md

 ## _Should I push package.json and package-lock.json on GitHub?🤔💭_
 - The answer is absolutely **_YES_**
-- package.json and package-lock.json maintains a note of what all dependencies a project needs
+- `package.json` and `package-lock.json` maintains a note of what all dependencies the project needs
-- Now you understand why package-lock.json is huge, it is basically maintaining the exact version of each dependency
+- Now you understand why `package-lock.json` is huge, it is basically maintaining the exact version of each dependency

 ## _Why we don't push node modules to GitHub?🤔💭_
 - If you have _**package.json**_ and _**package-lock.json**_, you can recreate all your _**node modules**_